ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 **Disclaimer:** The [NDT](https://ooni.org/nettest/ndt/) and [DASH](https://ooni.org/nettest/dash/) tests are conducted against third-party servers provided by [Measurement Lab (M-Lab)](https://www.measurementlab.net/).
 If you run these tests, M-Lab will collect and publish your IP address for research purposes, irrespective of your OONI Probe settings.
 Learn more about M-Lab’s data governance through its [privacy statement](https://www.measurementlab.net/privacy/).

-If you would like to limit your testing to only one (or a few) of the tests included in the Performance card, please refer to the “Configuring your OONI Probe settings” section of this guide.
+If you would like to limit your testing to only one (or a few) of the tests included in the Performance card, please refer to the **Configuring your OONI Probe settings** section of this guide.

 ## Customizing your website testing